Which PSERS Pension Option Should I Select? An Article For PSERS Employees

 Own assets that increase in value over time.

 For one, your home may be a good source of inflation protection.

 Second and more relevant to this article, your PSERS pension lump sum can provide inflation protection if it's moved by "direct rollover" into your own Traditional IRA.
 As long as the "direct rollover" is performed correctly, it is not taxable.

-The money in your Traditional IRA can then be invested, responsibly, for growth to help protect your long-term retirement planning from inflation risk.
+The money in your Traditional IRA can then be responsibly invested for long-term growth to help protect your money's purchasing power from inflation over time.

 Stock vs. Bond vs. Inflation: 1928 - 2019

 To summarize the data from the table below...

 1- Returns on the S&P 500 have averaged about 11% per year from 1928 - 2019